-In summary, the main contributions of this paper are:
+In summary, in this paper, we make the following contributions:

-- We provide a logical model for the representation of user preferences and context-related information.
-We also investigate the use of OLAP techniques for context-aware queries. - We propose storing the results of previously computed preference queries using a data structure, the context tree, that indexes these results based on the values of the context parameters. - We show how such cached results can be used to compute both exact and approximate context-aware preference queries.
+- We provide a logical model for context-aware preferences that is based on a multidimensional model of context. - We propose storing the results of previously computed preference queries using a data structure, the context tree, that indexes these results based on the values of the context parameters. - We show how cached results can be used to compute both exact and approximate context-aware preference queries.